vivekchakraverty/BVH-Browser-and-Viewer/README.md

 Rotate view by using the middle mouse button in the viewport

-To use, simply run the batch file.
+To use, place the batch and python files in same folder and simply run the batch file.
+Then load the folder where the bvh animations are present and you can now view and browse through the animations by clicking the relevant button.

 Dependencies: